TadPath/PARDUS/PARD_Capture/README.md

 Introduction
 ------------
 PARD Capture is a free (FLOSS) GUI (GTK3+) C program that uses the v4l2 API to acquire images from a video device such as a USB camera or any other device that will interface as /dev/video0.
 Currently it is only for Linux.
+Some sample images taken with this software can be seen [here](SampleImages_AF51.md).
 There are many free image grabber programs out there so why use PARD Capture?

 * Designed for scientific quantitative image capture
 * Real-time preview with option for rolling multi-frame integration for night vision / low light preview